lubieniebieski/lubieniebieski.github.com/content/posts/2023/11/opengraph-previews/index.md

   <meta property="og:image" content="{{ $featured.Permalink }}">
   ```

 And voila!
 Automated, unique preview images for each blog post!
-Full code can be found [here][6].
+[Full code can be found on GitHub][6].

 ## Wrapping it up